adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-outside-in-development-pleases-people-too.md

 As a Front-end developer, I am a servant to the User Experience.
 The output from UX might be a visual design and some behavioural requirements.
 Ultimately, I take these requirements and I start to write HTML, CSS and JS to achieve the design.
 However, there are other requirements, accessibility, search engine optimisation, performance etc. Interestingly these all relate to pleasing the user, and yet I could decide to ignore these things, because it *might* be more time consuming.
 But I slave on, because if you remember, we are all working to please the user.

 Similarly, as I endeavour to please the user, and as we are one big team trying to help each other I expect the Backend developers to serve the Front-end developers.
 If we continue the previous example, for me to populate my beautiful, lean, accessible, performant HTML with real content, I need to get that from the Backend.
 I don't really care where this data comes from (CMS, database, file store, cookies etc).
 I just want something I can use to populate my view template.
 Industry lingo calls this a view model.
 A model that is appropriately designed to populate the view.

-I don't wish to have complex logic in my views, which is why Logicless template engines have become popular as an answer on Stackoverflow states:
+I don't wish to have complex logic in my views, which is why Logicless template engines have become popular as an answer on Stackoverflow indicates:

 > In the old JSP days, it was very common to have JSP files sprinkled with Java code, which made refactoring much harder, since you had your code scattered.